 Christians are anti-science.
-This is baked in assumption of our age because, it is said, that science is fundamentally at odds with religion, particularly with the creation accounts of the Bible.
+At least, so goes the baked in assumption of our age because, it is said, that science is fundamentally at odds with religion and particularly with the creation accounts of the Bible.
 Further presumed is that Christians doubt science anytime it clashes with the Bible, and that Christian thinking hostile to science is of primitive and unreasonable roots and should be dealt with accordingly.
 That is, that such thinking should be dealt with by having all religious ideas scrubbed from the public square.

 This stereotype that Christians are anti-science is perhaps best encapsulated by Joel Achenbach’s article, Why do Many Reasonable People Doubt Science which predictably, after describing the Catholic Church’s past sins in clinging to flat earth ideas, projects such religious resistance forward on to modern religious people when science is said to confront their deeply held religious beliefs – even when such people are educated in advanced science.
 He writes: